deatrich/linux-home-server/nfs.md

 $ sudo exportfs -a
 ```

-## Configure NFS Clients on Other Hosts
+## Configure NFS clients on other hosts

 We will use *autofs* on other Linux hosts to automatically mount and
 unmount the home directory on demand.
 Note that any current directories